williamseric1990/sensed/README.md

 `sensed` is a sensor network daemon that acts as a provider for sensor and node data.
 Uses a simple protocol based around [MessagePack](http://msgpack.org/).

+### What is this thing?

+Please the [the wiki article](https://github.com/sli/sensed/wiki/What-is-sensed%3F) on the subject.

 ### How do I install this thing?